jj1bdx/sfmt-erlang/README.md

 # Building

+    make compile

-The build script is Basho's rebar at http://hg.basho.com/rebar/ (which requires Erlang/OTP to run)
+The build script is Basho's rebar at <http://hg.basho.com/rebar/> (which requires Erlang/OTP to run)

 # API compatible with the random module